Heritage Bank Stadium

 Australian Football, Concerts, Cricket, Track & Field

 CHALLENGE.
 Completed in May 2011, the challenge was to build the stadium quickly and efficiently to use during the Australian Football League (AFL) season, yet still provide the best in a 21st century venue from corporate hospitality to environmentally sustainable design.
-Metricon Stadium’s green credentials are particularly demonstrated through its solar halo and its intelligent public transport planning.
+Heritage Bank Stadium’s green credentials are particularly demonstrated through its solar halo and its intelligent public transport planning.

 The stadium’s capacity was set at 25,000-seats to help create an intense atmosphere for the new AFL club.
 A further challenge was to future-proof it to ensure capacity could be increased to 40,000 seats to host larger events such as the 2018 Commonwealth Games.
 The bowl was designed in a horseshoe shape to allow for the installation of a temporary end stand and, to facilitate an athletics program, a temporary track can be located within the main stadium.